tmdgusya/hugo-theme/content/posts/hugo/index.md

 ## Make hugo blog directory

-In this step we are going to **make a hugo blog directory**.
+In this step, we are going to **make a hugo blog directory**.
 Follow the steps below.

-1. Move to directory where you want to make a blog directory.
+1. Move to the directory where you want to make a blog directory.
 2. Move to the directory you made and execute the following command.
     ```sh
     hugo new site <your blog name>